TissueMAPS/TissueMAPS/docs/introduction.rst

 Client `HTTP` interfaces are implementated in different languages.

 The `TmUI <https://github.com/TissueMAPS/TmUI>`_ repository holds the `Javascript <https://www.javascript.com/>`_ code for the browser-based user interface implemented in form of an `AngularJS <https://angularjs.org/>`_ app.
-Although it represents client code, this repository is installed server side, since the code is served to clients upon request via the browser.
+Although technically client code, the app gets installed server side, since the code is served to clients upon request via the browser.

 The `TmClient <https://github.com/TissueMAPS/TmClient>`_ repository holds `Python <https://www.python.org/>`_, `Matlab <https://mathworks.com/products/matlab/>`_ and `R <https://www.r-project.org/>`_ packages for programmatic interaction with the server, e.g. for upload and download of data.
-This code gets installed directly on client machines.
+The code gets installed directly on client machines.

 .. _server-code: